Local and global scalar curvature rigidity of Einstein manifolds: A generalized -functional

 \subsection{Estimates on variations}

-\begin{lem} For all $g\in\mathcal{M}$, we have the estimates
+\begin{lem} For all $g\in\mathcal{M}^{\infty}_{\hat{g}}$, we have the estimates

-where the constant $C$ can be chosen uniformly for all $g$ in a given small $C^{2,\alpha}$-neighborhood. \end{lem}

-\begin{proof} The proof of these lemmas is almost identical to the proofs of Propositions 4.3 and 4.5 in \cite{Kroenckearxiv2013} which build on Lemmas 4.2 and 4.4 in the same paper.
+where the constant $C$ can be chosen uniformly for all $g$ in a given small $C^{2,\alpha}$-neighborhood around some fixed metric $\hat{g}$. \end{lem} \begin{proof} The proof of these lemmas is almost identical to the proofs of Propositions 4.3 and 4.5 in \cite{Kroenckearxiv2013} which build on Lemmas 4.2 and 4.4 in the same paper.
 The only slight difference is how elliptic regularity is applied.
 Let

 By differentiating \eqref{eq:eulerlagrange_generallambda} once and twice, we get equations of the form

 where the right hand sides do not contain derivatives of $v,w$ respectively.
 Since all $f_t$ satisfy the Neumann boundary condition with respect to a unit normal which is the same for all $g_t$, we see that $v$ and $w$ satisfy the same Neumann boundary condition.
 By differentiating the constraint on the minimizers $f=f_g$, we get